xieyuheng/inner/note/computer-science/type-theory/do-it-yourself-type-theory.md

   - How define new from existing?
 (How to do abstraction?)

   Martin-Löf had not answer the third question in his type theory.
-  He did not specify a way to define new type from existing types (to do abstraction over type).
+  He did not specify a way to define new type from existing types (abstraction over types).

   When implementing type theory, one starts from Martin-Löf's type theory,